 The land to be acquired for a local park is consistent with the essential works list in the Practice Note.
-It is zoned RE1 for public recreation.3
+It is zoned RE1 for public recreation.4

-The council does not include land costs for operational land it already owns, which includes the land:
+The Council does not include land costs for operational land it already owns, which includes the land:

 - that is currently a laneway at the location of the new local park

 - for two pocket parks

-- for Newlands Park expansion.4
+- for Newlands Park expansion.5

-The council does not include operational land it already owns because the land was not previously acquired and is not currently providing any benefit to the community.
-The council also does not want to increase the already high land costs in the plan.
-We consider the council's exclusion of these land acquisitions is reasonable.
+The Council explained it has not included operational land it already owns because the land was not previously acquired and is not currently providing any benefit to the community.
+The Council also stated it does not want to increase the already high land costs in the plan.
+We consider the Council's exclusion of these land acquisitions is reasonable.

-The open space embellishment items in SLS CP are listed in Table 6.
+The open space embellishment items in SLS CP are listed in Table 5.

-Table 6 Open space embellishment items in SLS CP
+Table 5 Open space embellishment items in SLS CP

-Open space item Proposed embellishment items Local park Demolition Stormwater drainage and pits Electricity and lighting Footpath and bike path marking Playground and informal seating Informal/natural playground Picnic area Shade structure BBQ facilities Bubbler Bike racks Turf and topsoil Plants, raingardens and mature trees Bins Signage Two pocket parks Demolition Footpath and footpath lighting Informal play equipment Seating Turf and topsoil upgrade Upgrade existing planting area Mature trees Bins Expansion of Newlands Park Source: SLS CP, pp 58-61.
-Demolition Stormwater drainage line, kerb inlet pits and other stormwater items Electricity and lighting to picnic area Picnic areas, hardstands and shelter BBQ facilities Bubbler Bike racks Turf and topsoil Mature trees Bins Source.
-SES CF, pp 30-01.
+Open space item Proposed embellishment items Local park Demolition Stormwater drainage and pits Electricity and lighting Footpath and bike path marking Playground and informal seating Informal/natural playground Picnic area Shade structure BBQ facilities Bubbler Bike racks Turf and topsoil Plants, raingardens and mature trees Bins Signage Two pocket parks DemolitionFootpath and footpath lightingInformal play equipmentSeating Turf and topsoil upgradeUpgrade existing planting areaMature treesBins Expansion of Newlands Park Demolition Stormwater drainage line, kerb inlet pits and other stormwater items Electricity and lighting to picnic area Picnic areas, hardstands and shelter BBQ facilities BubblerBike racksTurf and topsoilMature treesBins

+Source: SLS CP, pp 58-61.